 Ben Gurion Airport has 4 terminals.
-The terminal 1 is meant only for domestic flights.
-The terminal 2 has already been closed and the terminal 4 has never been officially opened.
+Terminal 1 is meant only for domestic flights.
+Terminal 2 has already been closed and terminal 4 has never been officially opened.
 All international travellers depart via the terminal 3.

 Dan Lounges in the Terminal 3

 The terminal 3 has 2 Dan Lounges: One is located in the concourse B and the other in the concourse C. We visited the one in the concourse C. This lounge was closest to our gate and it had a nice 'peace' theme.